-Chrétien’s “Programs Review” cut federal spending by 18.9%, which resulted in over 45,000 federal public service workers being out of work and increased interest rates on late tax payments, CPP, and EI.
-We don’t yet know how many thousands of public service workers could be out of a job or which services would be weakened under Prime Minister Carney’s expenditure review cuts.
+We’ve been here before.
+Chrétien’s “Programs Review” cut federal spending by 18.9%, which resulted in over 45,000 federal public service workers losing their jobs and increased interest rates on late tax payments, CPP, and EI.
+Workers and families end up paying the price for public service cuts.

-Harper’s "plan" closed 9 Veterans Affairs Service Centres and 98 call centres that processed EI, leading to a historic high in unemployed workers who were unable to access support when they needed it most.
-At the remaining few call centres, call wait times skyrocketed, and more calls than ever were dropped or abandoned.
+Harper’s sweeping cuts closed 9 Veterans Affairs Service Centres and 98 call centres that processed employment insurance, leading to a historic high number of unemployed workers unable to access support when they needed it.
+At the remaining call centres, call wait times skyrocketed, and more calls than ever were dropped or abandoned.
 Prime Minister Carney’s cuts could rival Harper’s in 2012, which will impact the services veterans rely on.

-According to research by the Institut de recherche et d’informations socioéconomiques (IRIS), every dollar spent on public services generates $1.22 in GDP growth, outperforming the private sector.
+According to research by the Institut de recherche et d’informations socioéconomiques (IRIS), every dollar invested in Canada’s public service generates $1.22 in GDP growth, in our communities, outperforming the private sector.

 As of 2023, over 7.6 million people in Canada were 65 or older, making up almost one fifth of the population.
-Supporting Canada's aging population means investing in enough federal public service workers to provide the services they depend on.
+Supporting Canada's aging population means investing in public servicesto provide the care they depend on.

 Call on your MP to stop the cuts, respect public service workers, and invest in strong services that people in Canada rely on.